amandazhuyilan/Block-Device-RAID-Implementation/README.md

+Run shell files (.sh) to see testing results.

 ### Homework 2 Block Devices

 In this assignment, we are implenting RAID 1(mirroring), RAID 0(Stripping) and RAID4 in a block device layer.